Building information modeling: BIM in construction management

 Participants in the building process are constantly challenged to deliver successful projects despite tight budgets, limited staffing, accelerated schedules, and limited or conflicting information.
 The significant disciplines such as architectural, structural and MEP designs should be well-coordinated, as two things can't take place at the same place and time.
 BIM additionally is able to aid in collision detection, identifying the exact location of discrepancies.

 The BIM concept envisages virtual construction of a facility prior to its actual physical construction, in order to reduce uncertainty, improve safety, work out problems, and simulate and analyze potential impacts.
 Sub-contractors from every trade can input critical information into the model before beginning construction, with opportunities to pre-fabricate or pre-assemble some systems off-site.
 Waste can be minimised on-site and products delivered on a just-in-time basis rather than being stock-piled on-site.
+BIM improves project coordination by enabling real-time collaboration, allowing teams to identify and resolve issues before construction begins.

 Quantities and shared properties of materials can be extracted easily.
 Scopes of work can be isolated and defined.
 Systems, assemblies and sequences can be shown in a relative scale with the entire facility or group of facilities.
 BIM also prevents errors by enabling conflict or 'clash detection' whereby the computer model visually highlights to the team where parts of the building (e.g.:structural frame and building services pipes or ducts) may wrongly intersect.